akshatshah91/Google-Code-Jam/README.md

-# Google-Code-Jam
+# Google-KickStart

-This project will store all of my algorithms for Google Code Jam competitions.
+This project will store all of my algorithms for Google KickStart competitions.